Journalism

 Data-Driven Journalism is a process

-based on analyzing and filtering large data sets for the purpose of
+filtering large data sets for the purpose of

 creating a news story.